Zeyu1-oss/human-like-dexgrasp/README.md

 >  *Power, Pinch, and Tripod* examples consistently matched their intended grasp type.
 > ⚠ *Lumbrical and Cylindrical* examples showed more variability but still reflected expected patterns in the majority of cases.
+It is important to note that lumbrical and cylindrical grasp synthesis was conducted across the entire object dataset, without pre-filtering objects by shape or suitability.
+As a result, some objects were inherently unsuitable for these grasp strategies.
+Although our pipeline incorporates basic filters to exclude clearly incompatible candidates, certain ambiguous cases may still pass through.
+In such instances, the optimizer may converge to spherical or power-like grasp patterns, which deviates from the intended strategy.
+This explains the relatively lower match rate (~70%) for lumbrical and cylindrical styles, despite the majority still exhibiting expected human-like characteristics.
 ---

 ##  Grasp Examples